 Form 700 must be filed on or before the 15th day of the third month following the close of the taxable year.
+This would be March 15th if filing on a calendar year basis.
 If the due date falls on a weekend or holiday, the return is due on the next day that is not a weekend or holiday.
 Paper returns should be mailed to the Georgia Department of Revenue, Processing Center, P.O.
 Box 740315, Atlanta, Georgia 30374-0315.